NVIDIA/aistore/docs/storage_svcs.md

 EC schemas are flexible and user-configurable: users can select the N and the K (above), thus ensuring that user data remains available even if the cluster loses **any** (emphasis on the **any**) of its K servers.

+A bucket inherits EC settings from global configuration.
+But it can be overridden on a per bucket basis.

 * `ec.enabled`: bool - enables or disabled data protection the bucket
 * `ec.data_slices`: integer in the range [2, 100], representing the number of fragments the object is broken into
 * `ec.parity_slices`: integer in the range [2, 32], representing the number of redundant fragments to provide protection from failures.
 The value defines the maximum number of storage targets a cluster can lose but it is still able to restore the original object
 * `ec.objsize_limit`: integer indicating the minimum size of an object that is erasure encoded.
 Smaller objects are just replicated.
 The field can be 0 - in this case the default value is used (as of version 1.3 it is 256KiB)
+* `ec.compression`: string that contains rules for LZ4 compression used by EC when it sends its fragments and replicas over network.
+Value "never" disables compression.
+Other values enable compression: it can be "always" - use compression for all transfers, or list of compression options, like "ratio=1.5" that means "disable compression automatically when compression ratio drops below 1.5"

 Choose the number data and parity slices depending on required level of protection and the cluster configuration.
 The number of storage targets must be greater than sum of the number of data and parity slices.
 If the cluster uses only replication (by setting `objsize_limit` to a very high value), the number of storage targets must exceed the number of parity slices.